St George's Syro-Malabar Forane Church, Kulathuvayal: History

 Kulathuvayal was declared as the one and only Official Pilgrim Centre in Syro-Malabar by Cardinal Mar George Alanchery on 28 April 2012.
 The Church was designated as the Shrine of St George and the Vicar came to be known as the Rector.
 The Madbaha inside the Church was renovated and made a vast parking area beyond the compound wall of the church by Fr.
 George Karukamalil as a preparation for upgrading the parish as the Pilgrim Centre.
 He started renovating the high school building.
 In 2013 Fr.
 Vinoy Purayidom took charge as the Rector of the Shrine of St George.
 He continued renovated the high school building.
 In May 2015 when Fr.
 Vinoy Purayidom was appointed as the Corporate Manager of the Educational Institutions in Thamarassery Diocese, Fr.
 Saji Chakkittamuri came to Kulathuvayal as its Captain.
 The rosary village and way of the cross was constructed under his leadership.
-He renovated the high school building first Kulathuvayal had been part of the Kozhikode diocese.
-It became a part of the Thalasserry diocese from its inception.
-The first bishop of the new diocese was Mar Sebastian Velloppilly.
-In 1986, when Thamarasserry diocese was formed out of Thalasserry, Kulathuvayal was affiliated to it.
+He renovated the high school building.
+To begin with, Kulatuvayal was a part of Kozhikode Diocese.
+Later on, it joined the Diocese of Thalassery.
+The new diocese's first bishop, Mar Sebastian Vellopilly, presided.
+When the Diocese of Thamarassery was formed from Thalassery in 1986, Kulathuvayal was annexed to it.

 The parish spreads through the panchayats of Koothali, Chakkittapara, Koorachundu, Perambra and Kayanna in Kozhikode district.
 The land is made wet and fertile by the reservoir of the Kuttiady irrigation scheme, and the Chembrapuzha that springs from Chakkittapara, flows east until it reaches Koorachundu, and then turns west and flows around Kulathuvayal till it reaches Kuttiadypuzha.
 There are about two hundred fifty (250) families in the parish who are mostly agricultural families.